project-chip/matter.js/README.md

 * `npm run format`: runs typescript-formatter on all packages and formats the code.
 Files will be changed in place.
 * `npm run format-check`: runs typescript-formatter on all packages and checks if the code is formatted correctly.
 If not it will output the files that need to be formatted.

+## Building

+You can use `npm run build` on the root level to build all packages in an incremental way.
+This will only build the changed files.

+You can use `npm run build-clean` on the root level to build all packages from scratch.

 ## Tests

 You can use `npm run test` on the root level to run all tests for all packages.